 Fiona lives with her husband and 2 sons (aged 15 & 17) in Fife, Scotland, where she works, writes & ministers.

 Sometimes when we think about writers, we imagine them sitting at a desk in front of an attic window, typing away at an antique typewriter or computer, a set of glasses perched on their nose and a focused look of determination on their faces.
 Am I right, or is that just me?
 Well, however you imagine a writer, chances are their lives are often very different from what our mind illustrates to us.
 For example they often have to steal moments of time to create their writing because they have families and day jobs that fight to monopolise their day.
-Sometimes they can wear many hats, especially if they are a parent.
+Sometimes they can wear many hats, especially if they’re a parent.

-Apart from her writing, Fiona has 2 sons to take care of, is the wife of a Baptist Minister and is currently teaching French in 2 different primary schools.
+Apart from her writing, Fiona has 2 sons to care for, is the wife of a Baptist Minister and is currently teaching French in 2 different primary schools.
 “At the moment I do one day a week teaching French in one primary school and two days a week with five-year-olds in another school, filling in for a teacher who is on long-term sick leave.
 Teaching French for the past two years has really extended my own second-language skills, but my favourite subject area is science/ecology.
 I get to do Outdoor Learning and an ongoing ‘Living Things’ topic with the five-year-olds, plus Family Learning (an opportunity for parents to come and join in with their children’s lesson once a week).”

 As many Mothers (and people in general really) can relate, life is full of obstacles.
 Even though there are many out there (and Instagram will confirm) that seem to have it all together and be living the perfect life, the majority of us have trials and set backs that prevent us from running like a toddler from a nappy change, toward our dreams and goals for the future.
 Hopefully though we do not let these obstacles and set-backs overcome us.
 Fiona knows all to well that life is not always easy, having recently been through cataract operations on both eyes and being unwell for quite some time.